-What types of IVR does MyOperator support, and which one should I choose?
+What IVR types does MyOperator support, which one should I choose, and how do I set up a Location-Based IVR?

-What types of IVR does MyOperator support, and which one should I choose?
+What IVR types does MyOperator support, which one should I choose, and how do I set up a Location-Based IVR?

 When should I use this guide?